Top 5 3rd Quarter Trades of An - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Antonetti Capital Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Andesa Financial Management Inc.’s top five trades of the quarter.

-Antonetti Capital Management LLC reduced their investment in ARCA:XLP by 18,993 shares.
-The trade had a 1.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.87.
+During the quarter, Andesa Financial Management Inc. bought 55,565 shares of NAS:AAPL for a total holding of 115,573.
+The trade had a 2.69% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Consumer Staples Select Sector SPDR has a price-earnings ratio of 9999.00.
+In terms of valuation, Amplify CPW Enhanced Dividend Income ETF has a price-earnings ratio of 9999.00 and a price-book ratio of 3.13.

-Antonetti Capital Management LLC reduced their investment in NYSE:UPS by 7,210 shares.
-The trade had a 1.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $189.34.
+Andesa Financial Management Inc. reduced their investment in ARCA:SPY by 9,163 shares.
+The trade had a 2.18% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $395.76.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Utilities Select Sector SPDR ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares 0-5 Year High Yield Corporate Bond ETF has a price-earnings ratio of 9999.00 and a price-book ratio of 6.10.

-During the quarter, Antonetti Capital Management LLC bought 24,241 shares of BATS:GOVT for a total holding of 545,920.
-The trade had a 0.64% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $23.61.
+During the quarter, Andesa Financial Management Inc. bought 23,203 shares of NAS:MSFT for a total holding of 52,307.
+The trade had a 1.89% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $264.05.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.